 Research Development & Support (RDS) is comprised of three functional teams which directly report into Tim McIntyre-Bhatty, Deputy Vice-Chancellor.
 You can access a structure diagram of RDS here

 Contact details and information about staff in the three functional teams can be found on the following pages:

 RDS is led by Julie Northam and is based on the 4th floor of Melbury House (Lansdowne).

 Head of Research Development & Support

 I lead Research Development & Support at Bournemouth University.
 This includes contributing to and operationalising the research and knowledge exchange strategy, enriching our research culture, leading preparations for the REF and overseeing research system development.
 I am a member of the University Leadership Team, Senate, the University RKE Committee and all its sub-committees.
 Prior to working in RDS I worked in one of the Schools as a Finance and Resources Manager, and prior to working at BU I worked at Southampton Solent University.
-I am an external peer reviewer for Vitae for the EC HR Excellence in Research Award and am a qualification assessor for ARMA’s Certificate in Research Management.
-I have a degree in sociology and a masters in human resource management, and am currently pursuing a PhD.
-I have two amazing children called Calista and Zack.
-My favourite place is California, and I enjoy reading, walking and going on amazing holidays, and playing with my children.
+I am an external peer reviewer for Vitae for the EC HR Excellence in Research Award.
+I have a first degree in sociology and a masters in human resource management, and am currently pursuing a PhD.
+My favourite place is California, and I enjoy reading, walking, going on amazing holidays, and playing with my children.

 Dr Rebecca Edwards